AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 **Test Case ID:** SystemTest-007-UC005 (rainy day scenario)

-**Purpose:** Verify that system handles login attempt for unverified email accounts.
+**Purpose:** Verify that system handles login attempt for unverified email account "unverified".

 **Test Setup:**
 1. User "unverified" exists in database (see Table 1)
-2. User account is active but email is NOT verified
+2. User "unverified" account is active but email is NOT verified
 3. MenuMap login page is accessible

 **Test Input:**
-1. User navigates to MenuMap login page
+1. User "unverified" navigates to MenuMap login page
-2. User enters the following data:
+2. User "unverified" enters the following data:
    a.
 Email/User ID: `unverified@example.com`
    b.
 Password: `CorrectPassword123`
-3. User clicks "Login" button
+3. User "unverified" clicks "Login" button

 **Expected Output:**
-1. System validates credentials successfully
+1. System validates credentials successfully for user "unverified"
-2. System checks email verification status
+2. System checks email verification status for user "unverified"
-3. System detects email is not verified
+3. System detects email is not verified for user "unverified"
 4. Warning message displays: "Please verify your email address before logging in.
 Check your inbox for verification link."
 5. Option to resend verification email is provided
-6. User may be redirected to verification page or remain on login
+6. User "unverified" may be redirected to verification page or remain on login
-7. Limited session may be created (depends on system design)
+7. Limited session may be created for user "unverified" (depends on system design)

-**Postconditions:**
-- User may have limited access or no access
-- Verification reminder is shown

 ---